Asfaam/Group8_Heart_Prediction/README.md

 ## Additional Resources: Link to YouTube Video

-- [https://youtu.be/R_uE5n_Zlx4](#) - Watch a video explaining how the Heart Disease Prediction application works.
+- [https://youtu.be/R_uE5n_Zlx4] - Watch a video explaining how the Heart Disease Prediction application works.

 ## Acknowledgments
-- This project was developed as part of Ashesi University's coursework in Introduction to AI.
+- This project was developed as part of Ashesi University's coursework in Introduction to AI, Final Project.

-## Author
+## Authors
 - Faisal Alidu, Emmanuel Soumahoro

 ## ---